ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Segmentation.md

 These segments store information on the amount of allocated bytes, which helps the hardware know when to throw a segmentation fault.

 We also want to support sharing, so protection bits label the "read, write, execute"-ability of a segment.

+Systems with just a few segments are coarse-grained.
+However, fine-grained systems have existed for a long time as well.